Jenimae Almquist, Esq.

-Jenimae Almquist has concentrated her practice in complex personal injury litigation representing victims of catastrophic accidents, explosions, medical malpractice and pharmaceutical products liability as well as burn victims and individuals who have been harmed by defective products.
-Additionally, she has handled numerous cases on behalf of Spanish-speaking clients, and is fluent in Spanish.
+Jenimae Almquist concentrates her practice in complex personal injury litigation representing victims of catastrophic accidents, explosions, medical malpractice and pharmaceutical products liability as well as burn victims and individuals who have been harmed by defective products and nursing home neglect.
+Additionally, she is fluent in Spanish and handles cases on behalf of Spanish-speaking clients.

 After attending a specialized law magnet high school Ms. Almquist received her undergraduate degree, magna cum laude, at Bryn Mawr College.
 Following graduation, Ms. Almquist worked as an adjunct to the United States District Court for the District of Puerto Rico, where she investigated prison conditions and assured compliance with court orders in complex institutional reform litigation.
 She earned her juris doctorate, magna cum laude, at Temple University James E. Beasley School of Law, where she received the Barrister Award for excellence in trial advocacy as well as multiple transcript distinctions for outstanding writing and oral advocacy.
 She was awarded the West Publishing Outstanding Scholastic Achievement Award upon graduation.

 Shortly after being admitted to the bar, Ms. Almquist was honored as one of forty Pennsylvania “Lawyers on the Fast Track” by Pennsylvania Law Weekly and the Legal Intelligencer for her public service, prior experience and ability to handle multi-party lawsuits.